azoff/Darbo/README.md

 - Move tokens to be owned by secret and not by chatroom
   - Add reset secret option on secret generation link
 - Add trusted domains (based off of HTTP origin) to a CORS header
-- Switch to Ajax POST with CORS through widget
 - Create mechanism to show how to use script loader
 - Favicon!
 - Mock up landing page